 There is a secret sauce to having a successful multi-generational family vacation so here are some tips for planning a memorable multi-generational family vacation:

 1. Stay in one location: For multigenerational families, I would suggest trips that don’t move around too much.
 The beauty of our trips is that they are customized, and all activities can be opted out of, so if an older member of the group didn’t feel like an included bike ride or hike, they could choose not to do it, without compromising their experience.
-You want to pick a setting where you have lots of opportunities to connect as a group but can also spend time apart or in smaller groups engaging in activities, so staying in one location for the durations is ideal like family run hotels centrally located in historical centers, countryside farmhouses, called agriturismi, or a castle in the Loire Valley.
+You want to pick a setting where you have lots of opportunities to connect as a group but can also spend time apart or in smaller groups engaging in activities, so staying in one location for the durations is ideal like family run hotels centrally located in historical centers, countryside farmhouses, called agriturismi.

 A villa has its limitations.
 First, any countryside location requires a rental car, which means everyone in the group must be okay to drive in Italy.
 Also, if you’d like to keep accommodation flexible for travelers who may join your group, a villa is not an expandable accommodation.
 And finally, villa rentals in Italy are in the vast majority of cases, Saturday-to-Saturday rentals only.

 2. Designate One Trip Planner: While everyone’s input is essential, it’s equally important that one person take charge of the actual planning so that the process is organized.
 If you don’t, the planning process can take four times as long, and the trip often ends up not being the experience that everyone would like.
 Once you’ve picked your destination, have that designated family member gather information from others about their interests and what they’re most keen on doing.
 That person can then work with us to create a sample itinerary that they can share with the others, taking any feedback into account and adjust it accordingly.